Particl-Community/academy/guides/guide_mp_general_market_management.rst

    To simplify, "community markets" and "storefronts" are simply referred to as "user markets" unless specified otherwise.

 On Particl, you can create and join an infinite number of community markets and storefronts.
-Each of these markets can host an infinite number of listings and live independently from the Open Market.
+Each of these markets can host an infinite number of listings and live independently from the :term:`Open Market`.

 By default, a user market isn't publicly accessible and is only known to its creator.
 However, it is possible for a user market to be promoted within the Market Browser so that anyone can join at the click of a button.